celicasti9/celicasti9/README.md

 - 👀 I’m interested in getting a position as a Junior Developer and eventually becoming a Blockchain Developer.
-- 🌱 I’m currently learning C, JavaScript, Rust, and Python.
+- 🌱 I’m currently learning C, JavaScript and Solidity.

 <!---